Chihyuan99/stock-price-ticker-JMS-app/README.md

 1. Run TickerPublisher.java, we can see that the producer is sending stock prices.
 <img src="images/1.png" width="70%" >

-2. Run SelectiveTickerConsumer.java, we can see that the consumer is receiving the stock price update events that our producer is firing with filtered conditions
+2. Run SelectiveTickerConsumer.java, we can see that the consumer is receiving the stock price update events that our producer is firing with filtered conditions.
 <img src="images/2.png" width="70%" >

 3. In the ActiveMQ Admin Console.